yalabot/angular-foundation/README.md

 * publish Bower and NuGet packages

 Well done!
 (If you don't like repeating yourself open a PR with a grunt task taking care of the above!)

+## Credits

+Again, many thanks to the AngularUI team for the angular-bootstrap project.